oscarbg/metal2caps/README.md

 Changing from Apple A7 to A10X don't expose any changes to Metal2 optional caps..

-*All Apple GPUs support Argument Buffers Tier1 while all desktop GPUs support Tier2..
+-All Apple GPUs support Argument Buffers Tier1 while all desktop GPUs support Tier2..</br>
-*Programmable sample positions are supported on all Apple GPUs and desktops expect Nvidia GPUs (perhaps Apple native Nvidia driver supports on Kepler? highly doubt Kepler HW was capable of it)..
+-Programmable sample positions are supported on all Apple GPUs and desktops expect Nvidia GPUs (perhaps Apple native Nvidia driver supports on Kepler? highly doubt Kepler HW was capable of it)..</br>
-*Read Write Textures aren't supported on Apple SOCs, discrete desktop GPUs (NV&AMD) support Tier1 and Intel IGPUs up to Tier2..
+-Read Write Textures aren't supported on Apple SOCs, discrete desktop GPUs (NV&AMD) support Tier1 and Intel IGPUs up to Tier2..</br>
-*Raster Order Groups are supported right now only on desktop Intel IGPUs (well and A11..) right now..</br>
+-Raster Order Groups are supported right now only on desktop Intel IGPUs (well and A11..) right now..</br>
 at WWDC Metal2 sessions was shared Vega GPUs should expose support for it.. although not yet in 10.13.2 betas..</br>
-also Nvidia Maxwell HW arch should support it so seems a driver limitation..
+also Nvidia Maxwell HW arch should support it so seems a driver limitation..</br>
-*ThreadgroupMemory is limited to 16Kbytes on mobile and 32Kbytes on desktop (except Nvidia which exposes up to 48Kbytes)..
+-ThreadgroupMemory is limited to 16Kbytes on mobile and 32Kbytes on desktop (except Nvidia which exposes up to 48Kbytes)..

 **Hoping Nvidia Web driver can get later in the 10.13.x release cycle support for programmable sample positions and raster order groups..**